Varuzhan97/Dataset-Generation-for-DeepSpeech-Speech-To-Text-Engine/README.md

 > sudo apt install ffmpeg
 ### Repository Structure:
 * /Data
   Contains normalized text files that need to be processed.
   Text Normalization rules are:
     * Numbers, dates, acronyms, and abbreviations are non-standard "words" that need to be pronounced differently depending on the context.
 For example, "$200"           would be pronounced as "two hundred dollars" in English.
     * The text need to be normalized by removing non-alphanumeric characters, diacritical marks and regular expressions.
     * The text need to be normalized by converting multiple whitespace characters to a single whitespace character.
     * The text need to be normalized by removing punctuation marks except apostrophe(').
     * The text need to be normalized by containing one sentence in each line.
     The system will automatically convert upper case to lower case before processing.
 * /Noise Types
   Contains .wav audio files with real-world noises.
 Real-world noises must just be extracted from an audio clip and add to each audio clip of the database.
+* /Images
+  Contains signal to noise ratio, additive white Gaussian noise(AWGN) and real-world noise(RWN) equations images.
 ### Run
 Input arguments are:
   * --checkpoint_path - an argument for the continuing of a broken process.
 Must be the absolute path of the folder that contains checkpoint files.
   * --input_path - an argument for absolute path of input text file or folder.
   * --output_path - an argument for absolute path of output.
   * --generate_noisy - an argument for generating noisy dataset(additive white Gaussian noise(AWGN) and real-world noise(RWN)).
-* /Images

-  Contains signal to noise ratio, additive white Gaussian noise(AWGN) and real-world noise(RWN) equations images.
+  * --generate_male - an Argument for generating 50% of the database using male voice.
+Must Be True or False.
+Default is false.

 First time run example:
 > python3 main.py --input_path /path/to/file/or/folder --output_path /path/to/output/folder